joao-pbc/hello-world/README.md

 # hello-world
-My first code in github
+This is my first apparition in github

 Hi, my name is Pedro!
 This is my first time using github although I'm not a total begginer in coding (I'm sort of a begginer) I've learned C, Java, and a little web coding too!
 (CSS, HTML5, JS)